parcel-bundler/website/src/getting-started/plugin-config.md

 {% note %}

-If you're curious how this can be achieved wihtout a deeper integration with Parcel core:
+If you're curious how this can be achieved without a deeper integration with Parcel core:

 `@parcel/transformer-inline-string` sets marks the asset to be an inlined asset. `@parcel/packager-js` then inlines this inline bundle (as a string `"${contents}"`).
 This inline bundle was previously processed by `@parcel/optimizer-data-url` which encodes the JS code into a data url.

 {% endnote %}

+Named pipelines are currently implemented for transformers and optimizers (the named pipeline is inheirited from the entry asset).

 #### Predefined (offical) named pipelines

 - `url:` Needed when e.g. importing "normal" assets such as media files as a URL
-- `bundle-text:` Can be used to e.g. import a CSS file into Javascript (needed for some component frameworks)
+- `bundle-text:` Can be used to e.g. import a CSS file's contents into Javascript (needed for some component frameworks)
 - `data-url:` See above, isn't replaced by an URL to a new bundle but instead an isolated data url.